ankitkumar-13/PyramidBuilder/README.md

 # Installing needed Modules :-
 Before going to use the PyramidBuilder, you need to install some modules.
 - Go to the Command Line:-
+>On Windows :-
 >Press the Start Menu Button.
 >Search by typing cmd.
 >Click on the app named Command Prompt

 - Use the pip command :-
->On Windows :-
+#>On Windows :-
 >Type the following command :-
 >```cmd
 >pip install PySimpleGUI BeautifulSoup4